MyLab IT empowers learners on their way to future employment

 In 2016, Pearson researchers, in collaboration with faculty at a university in the Midwest, explored how students' usage of and performance on MyLab IT activities were related to outcomes in an introductory IT course.

-Learner completes assignments; completes the course and passes the course
+Learners complete assignments; complete the course and pass the course

 The resources in MyLab IT are designed to help students persist and to finish the course.
 In the research, the majority of learners who enrolled in the course completed it:

 - 72% completed all course exams and the course.